paezha/University-AI-Panel/README.md

 learning to prompt an AI be worth sacrificing the opportunity to develop non-AI-powered skills like coding, writing, and thinking?
-Who, after all, stands to benefit the most by this form of deskilling, in exchange for working to develop an ability that may turn out to be of ephemeral value at best and a dead-end at worst?
+Who, after all, stands to benefit the most by this form of deskilling, in exchange for the effort required to develop an ability that may turn out to be of ephemeral value at best and a dead-end at worst?

 <!--
 Develop a garbage skill